Sai Baba of Shirdi: Parsis

-Saibaba was revered by prominent Zoroastrians such as Nanabhoy Palkhivala, Farhaad Panthaky and Homi Bhabha, and has been cited as the Zoroastrians' most popular non-Zoroastrian religious figure.
+Shirdi Sai Baba was revered by prominent Zoroastrians such as Nanabhoy Palkhivala, Farhaad Panthaky, and Homi Bhabha, and has been cited as the Zoroastrians' most popular non-Zoroastrian religious figure.

-Meher Baba, who was born into a Zoroastrian family, met Sai Baba in December 1915.
-This event is considered as the most significant in Meher Baba's life.
-Shri Sai Satcharita (Sai Baba's life story), makes no mention of Meher Baba, but in Lord Meher, the life story of Meher Baba, there are numerous references to Sai Baba.

-Meher Baba credited his own Avataric advent to Upasani, Sai Baba, and three other Perfect Masters: Hazrat Babajan, Hazrat Tajuddin Baba, and Narayan Maharaj.
-He declared Sai Baba to be a Qutub-e-Irshad (the highest of the five Qutubs, a "Master of the Universe" in the spiritual hierarchy).
-This classification of avatar and satgurus and the associated name is applied within the Meher Baba community alone.
+Meher Baba, who was born into a Zoroastrian family, met Sai Baba in December 1915 and considered this event among the most significant in his life.
+Although Shri Sai Satcharita (Sai Baba's life story) does not mention Meher Baba, Lord Meher, the biography of Meher Baba, contains numerous references to Sai Baba.
+Meher Baba declared Sai Baba to be a Qutub-e-Irshad, or the highest of the five Qutubs, a "Master of the Universe" in his map of consciousness.